 Every Thursday for seven weeks, you get one email with an exercise and accompanying PDF so you can save it to your Kindle or iBooks app so you can find it later.
 You do the exercise and take a step forward to becoming a more patient dad.

-At the end you get the full course materials, with some extras, as an ebook for you to revisit whenever you need.
-Alongside this you get a few retrieval cues, proven tactics of behaviour change, to keep you on track - wall paper for your phone and a few postcards to put in places you'll see regularly.
+At the end you get the full course materials as a guide for you to revisit whenever and wherever you need to.
+Alongside this you get a few retrieval cues, proven tactics of behaviour change, to keep you on track - wall paper for your phone comes at the start and a set of postcards, to put in places you'll see regularly, come a bit later.

 It's designed for working dads with kids aged 2 - 11 that want to have a better relationship with their children.
 If you're an employer who wants this course to support your working parents, please get in touch directly (email@example.com).

-Seven exercises for each of the seven weeks, the retrieval cues come at the beginning and the full ebook at the end.
+Seven exercises for each of the seven weeks, the retrieval cues and a pre-course survey come at the beginning and the full guide, that gives you lifetime access to the content, and a evaluation survey come at the end.
 Here's a sumary of each weeks' exercise.

 1. Getting motivated